HandsOnDataViz/book/docs/HandsOnDataViz.md

     you are logged in, and click *Use this template* button to make a personal copy of this repo.
 2. Modify map’s title and description inside `index.html`.
-3. Put your point coordinates data inside `data.csv`.
-Don’t use a header, and keep it one point per line.
-Use latitude,longitude (or y,x) order, like below:
+3. Place your point coordinates data inside `data.csv`.
+Do *not* insert any column headers.
+Instead of the traditional order, you must write them in *latitude,longitude* (or y,x) order, one pair per line, like
+    this:

 <!-- -->